The Best Broadway Musicals To See in New York

 Hamilton

 Hamilton opened in 2015 and won 11 Tony Awards as well as the 2016 Pulitzer Prize for Drama.
 Book, music, and lyrics by Lin-Manuel Miranda, this musical broke box office records and remains the highest charting Broadway cast recording in history.
-Telling the story of America’s founding fathers and focusing on Alexander Hamilton, this musical remains one of the most popular shows on Broadway and was also filmed and released on Disney+.
+Telling the story of America’s founding fathers and focusing on Alexander Hamilton, this musical plays at the Richard Rodgers Theatre and remains one of the most popular shows on Broadway.
+It was also filmed and released on Disney+.
 Entertainment Weekly says, “you’d be crazy to miss it.”

 Book-of-Mormon